 If you are able to design your own pins in Canva even better as it helps you stand out and people will quickly start to recognise them as yours.
 I love the pro version of Canva as it allows me to upload my own fonts, brand colours and organise my own pin templates.

 If you want to save even more time and get some Pinterest designs made specifically to convert clicks for bloggers, you can purchase pre-made pin designs which you can customise.
-I have made this set here that is currently on sale with 50% of with the code SALE50.
+Check out these templates.

 Invest in a virtual assistant